Sikorsky HH-52 Seaguard: Design

-Perhaps the most prominent feature of the S-62 is its boat hull fuselage, which was more compact but otherwise similar to the preceding Sikorsky S-61 (adopted by the US Navy as the SH-3 Sea King).
-This fuselage is watertight, facilitating landings on water or snow alike, and furnished with two outrigger floats that help the rotorcraft resist both pitching and rolling motions while on the water's surface.
-These outrigger floats also accomidated the landing gear, which was retractable.
+Perhaps the most prominent feature of the S-62 is its boat hull fuselage, which was more compact, but otherwise similar to the preceding Sikorsky S-61 (adopted by the US Navy as the SH-3 Sea King).
+This fuselage is watertight, facilitating landings on water and snow alike, and furnished with two outrigger floats that help the rotorcraft resist both pitching and rolling motions while on the water's surface.
+These outrigger floats also accommodated the landing gear, which was retractable.
 To maintain its position while on the water, it was able to deploy an anchor.

 Although the S-62 bore little visual resemblance to the Sikorsky S-55, it used many of the same components.
-It was powered by a single General Electric T58-GE-8B turboshaft engine, capable to generating up to 1250 hp; it was a derated version of the T58-GE-10 powerplant used on the larger twin-engined SH-3.
+It was powered by a single General Electric T58-GE-8B turboshaft engine, capable to generating up to 1250 hp; it was a derated version of the T58-GE-10 powerplant used on the larger, twin-engined SH-3.
 The S-62 had sufficient power to carry up to 12 passengers, or six litters, along with a crew of three.